IVSoftware/maui-nested-notify/README.md

-Looking at your code, the intention seems to be having a `Settings` property that is `ObservableObject` nested inside your `MainPageViewModel` which is also an `ObservableObject`.
+Looking at your code, the intention seems to be having a `Settings` property that is an `ObservableObject` nested inside your `MainPageViewModel` which is also an `ObservableObject`.
 In xaml, the way you would bind to this is by referencing the nested object, e.g. `Button <FontAttributes="{Binding Settings.FontSetting}">`.

 #### Main Page VM